LocalSearchBench: Benchmarking Agentic Search in Real-World Local Life Services: Introduction

-We build a comprehensive evaluation environment with RAG based on \bench data and web search tools to simulate real-world local life service search scenarios where models need to retrieve and synthesize information from multiple sources, and conduct evaluations of multiple \emph{LRM}s.
+Building upon \bench, we further develop \textbf{\eval}, an \emph{agentic search} framework to evaluate LLM agents for local life services.
+Given the absence of appropriate benchmarks and the critical need for comprehensive evaluation systems, our approach addresses these challenges through comprehensive dataset construction, systematic evaluation framework and targeted model evaluation.
+We build a comprehensive evaluation environment with \rag based on the merchant database and web search tools to simulate real-world local life service search scenarios where models need to retrieve and synthesize information from multiple sources, and conduct evaluations of multiple \emph{LRM}s.

-In summary, our contributions are threefold. \begin{itemize}[leftmargin=*, itemsep=0pt] \item To the best of our knowledge, we are the first to build a comprehensive offline high-quality real-world \emph{agentic search} benchmark for local life service. \item We propose a systematic \emph{agentic search} framework \eval and tool environment for evaluating and applying \emph{LRM}s in local life services. \item We evaluate existing models and find that untrained models struggle to complete these tasks, while trained models perform poorly on domain-specific professional requirements. \end{itemize}
+In summary, we make the following main contributions: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=2pt, parsep=0pt] \item To the best of our knowledge, we are the first to build a comprehensive offline high-quality real-world agentic search benchmark for local life services. \item We propose a systematic \emph{agentic search} framework \eval and tool interaction environment for evaluating and applying \emph{LRM}s in local life services. \item We conduct extensive experiments across diverse models, revealing significant challenges in \textit{agentic search} on real-world tasks, and providing actionable insights for future research. \end{itemize}